-- Completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school. - Completion of 15 credit hours, with a minimum grade of C in each course. - Six credits must be completed at IU Indianapolis. - Students cannot double count any course toward the 15 credit hours required for the minor.

-To declare the minor, complete the School of Liberal Arts online declaration form: https:// liberalarts.iupui.edu/admissions/update-majorform.html
+- Completion of properly distributed credit hour requirements for the baccalaureate degree in effect when the student was admitted to their home school. - Completion of 15 credit hours, with a minimum grade of C in each course. - Six credits must be completed at IU Indianapolis. - Students cannot double count any course toward the 15 credit hours required for the minor. - To declare the minor, complete the School of Liberal Arts online declaration form here.